Evelyn Ijeh: Style of play

 Ijeh mainly operates as a striker and has been described as "played in all positions, even goalkeeper as a child.
 And in F19, Evelyn Ijeh shifted between being left back and center back".

 Personal life

 Ijeh is the sister of Swedish footballer Josephine Ijeh and daughter of Peter Ijeh.
+She sees her father as her biggest motivator.
+Her father was a former international player for Nigeria and also played for Viking FC in Norway.